pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/bugtracking/stack_traces.rst

 What are debug packages and how do I access them?
 -------------------------------------------------

 Pardus has debug packages of each normal package.
-These pacakges are compiled automatically with specific debug symbols.
+These packages are compiled automatically with specific debug symbols.
 Therefore you can easily install the debug package of the buggy software.
 You should install debug package which is suitable with its normal package version.
-In order to install and use the debug packages, you should use related Pardus release test repository (exp: http://packages.pardus.org.tr/pardus-2009-test/).
-After adding the test repository and updating your system, you can add the related debug repository (ex: http://packages.pardus.org.tr/pardus-2009-debug/) and install the buggy application debug package.
+In order to install and use the debug packages, you should use a Pardus release repository and related debug repository and install the buggy application debug package.

+Our repositories can be found `from there <http://packages.pardus.org.tr/pardus/>`_.

  Example ::